Baktus79/BanFromClaim/README.md

 [![GitHub version](https://img.shields.io/github/v/release/Baktus79/BanFromClaim?style=plastic)](https://github.com/Baktus79/banfromclaim/releases)
 [![Discord](https://img.shields.io/discord/295893050272776194?style=plastic)](https://discord.gg/vestlandet)

-A GriefDefender / GriefPrevention add-on that allows you to exclude other players from your claim.
+A GriefDefender / GriefPrevention / Residence add-on that allows you to exclude other players from your claim.
 If you do not want to ban the player, but still want to get the player away, you can kick them out instead.

 ### Features
 - Banish a player from entering your claim